microsoft/bedrock/gitops/octopus/OctopusDeploy.md

 # Octopus Deploy

-Octopus Deploy, an automated deployment and release management tool, has been tested against the [manifest generation pipeline](../azure-devops/ManifestGeneration.md) of the Bedrock GitOps workflow.
-There are many differences between using Octopus Deploy as opposed to Azure DevOps.
-This README will assist in getting you started on installing, configuring, and deploying a Release on an Octopus Server hosted in Azure.
+Octopus Deploy, an automated deployment and release management tool, has been tested against the Bedrock GitOps workflow.
+It is supported in the [Azure Marketplace] (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/octopus.octopusdeploy) with a free 45-day trial.
+This guide will assist in getting you started on installing, configuring, and deploying a Release on an Octopus Server (hosted in Azure) that is modeled after the following example of [manifest generation pipeline](../azure-devops/ManifestGeneration.md)

+![GitOps Workflow using Octopus Deploy](images/gitops-octopus-deploy.png)

 ## Getting Started

-Octopus Deploy is supported in the [Azure Marketplace] (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/octopus.octopusdeploy) with a free 45-day trial.
-This guide is modeled after the following example of manifest yaml generation pipeline:

-![GitOps Workflow using Octopus Deploy](images/gitops-octopus-deploy.png)

 ### 1. Launch an Octopus Deploy Server in Azure Portal